-The substances in part 1 of this definition are all edible plant materials that have a history of use as food and have been processed or cooked using conventional processes.
+The substances in part 1 of the definition of dietary fibre as stated in the Policy for Labelling and Advertising of Dietary Fibre-Containing Food Products are all edible plant materials that have a history of use as food and have been processed or cooked using conventional processes.
 They include fruits, vegetables, pulses, seeds, nuts, cereals, legumes, etc.

 Substances in part 2 of the definition include substances obtained from agricultural crop by-products and from raw plant materials, substances of animal or bacterial origin, chemically modified substances, synthetic products, etc. These substances are not historically used as food fibre sources.
 In addition, novel fibres may also include products used at higher than traditionally used levels in the diet.

 There is no regulatory requirement for a Health Canada premarket assessment of novel fibre sources.
 However, a novel fibre source must be safe for human consumption and must have one recognized fibre physiological effect.
 Fibre declaration and claims are subject to regulatory oversight and manufacturers and importers must be able to disclose the evidence substantiating the safety and the physiological effect of their novel fibre sources in accordance with Health Canada's Policy for Labelling and Advertising of Dietary Fibre-Containing Food Products.